What fate awaits the rearrested Palestinian prisoners?

 Lawyers say prisoners likely to face additional years on their initial sentences as well as harsh punitive measures.

-Occupied East Jerusalem – The four Palestinian prisoners who were rearrested after breaking out of an Israeli prison last week are likely to face additional years on their initial sentences as well as harsh punitive measures, according to lawyers.
+Occupied East Jerusalem – The four recaptured Palestinian prisoners – who broke out of an Israeli prison last week – are likely to face additional prison time and harsh punitive measures, according to lawyers.

-The four prisoners appeared separately on Saturday before the Israeli Magistrate Court in Nazareth, which agreed to extend their detention until September 19 to “complete the investigation”, according to a statement from the Palestinian Authority’s (PA) Commission of Detainees Affairs.
+The four prisoners appeared separately on Saturday before the Israeli Magistrate Court in Nazareth, which decided to extend their detention until September 19 to “complete the investigation”, according to a statement from the Palestinian Authority’s (PA) Commission of Detainees Affairs.

-Israeli authorities announced the rearrest of Mahmoud Abdullah Ardah, 46, and Yaqoub Mahmoud Qadri, 49, on the southern outskirts of Nazareth city late on Friday.
-Zakaria Zubeidi, 46 and Mohammad Ardah, 39, were arrested nearby early on Saturday, in the Palestinian village of Shibli-Umm al Ghanam.
+Israeli authorities announced the rearrest of Mahmoud Abdullah al-Ardah, 46, and Yaqoub Mahmoud Qadri, 49, on the southern outskirts of Nazareth late on Friday.
+Zakaria Zubeidi, 46 and Mohammad al-Ardah, 39, were arrested nearby early on Saturday, in the Palestinian village of Shibli-Umm al-Ghanam.

-Along with two others, Ayham Nayef Kamanji, 35, and Munadel Infai’at, 26 – whose whereabouts remain unknown – the six men broke out of Israel’s Gilboa prison at dawn on September 6.
+They were among six men – along with Ayham Nayef Kamanji, 35, and Munadel Infaat, 26, whose whereabouts remain unknown – who broke out of Israel’s Gilboa prison at dawn on September 6.

-The prisoners uncovered a slate on the toilet floor of their cell that gave them access to the sewage pipes where they dug a tunnel through the ground that funnelled them a few metres beyond the prison wall.
+The prisoners had uncovered a point in their cell’s toilet that led to an underground cavity where they dug a tunnel that opened up a few metres beyond the prison wall.

 Israeli forces launched an enormous manhunt to search for the six men, finding the first pair five days later.

-At the court hearing on Saturday, according to the PA commission, several initial charges were presented against the rearrested prisoners: “Escape, aiding and abetting in an escape, conspiracy to commit an attack, and membership in a hostile organisation and providing services to it.”
+At the court hearing on Saturday, according to the PA Commission, several initial charges were presented against the four: “Escape, aiding and abetting in an escape, conspiracy to commit an attack, and membership in a hostile organisation and providing services to it.”

-Khaled Mahajneh, the lawyer for several of the prisoners on behalf of the commission, said authorities refused to provide information surrounding the “conspiring to commit an attack” allegation.
+Khaled Mahajneh, the lawyer for several of the prisoners on behalf of the Commission, said authorities refused to provide information about the “conspiring to commit an attack” allegation.

 “I asked the interrogation officer in court what they’re basing this claim on, but we got no answers.
 They said it is a secret file.
 We have no idea where that claim came from, or what it has to do with the escape from prison,” he told Al Jazeera.